 Meet Lizzy Waters, a fictitious lady who lived in Big South Fork country during the Civil War.
-She has "stories that will make your skin crawl because they are the truth as best I can recall".
-This program commemorates the 150th anniversary of the Civil War which begins in 2011.
-It covers events that actually took place on or near the land that became Big South Fork National River and Recreation Area.
+She has "stories that will make your skin crawl because they are the truth as best I can recall."
+This program commemorates the 150th anniversary of the Civil War, which began in 2011.
+It covered events that actually took place on or near the land that became Big South Fork National River and Recreation Area.

 Moon-shining was a common means of making money from corn.
 The skills involved in distilling were often passed down from father to son.
 Because it was a part of the culture and folklore on the Cumberland Plateau, I thought it was important to include information about it in the dialogue.

 This skit can be specifically adapted for a particular location.
 With research, local stories and events can be "plugged in" to create a program about your town, community or park.

 By Sherry Fritschi